mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           ### Solutions

-          If we take a closer look to the Homepage:
+          If we take a closer look at the Homepage:

-          1) Global Navigation Menu: An easy way for you to find yourself through the website — it will appear on every single page in case you want to use one of the Menu options.
+          1. Global Navigation Menu: An easy way for you to find yourself throughout the website  —  it will appear on every page in case you want to use one of the menu options.

-          2) Browse Your Lifestyle: an easy way to help the customers finding what they need.
+          2. Browse Your Lifestyle: an easy way to help the customers find what they need.
 The pictures and words help users to understand what “Lifestyle” means.

-          3) Meet our staff: To keep the sense of a local business where you can meet the staff and get in touch if customers want to.
+          3. Meet our staff: To keep the sense of a local business where you can meet the staff and get in touch if customers want to.
 Once they click and are redirected to the staff page, customers will be able to read some recommendations and interesting content produced by the staff  — for example, interesting recipes or recommended products.

-          4) Hand-Picked selections: The importance of highlighting the business cares about what they sell — quality over quantity.
+          4. Hand-Picked selections: The importance of highlighting that the business cares about what they sell — quality over quantity.

-          5) Bottom Menu: Customers can sign in to the newsletter and receive offers and news (about the shop or the local community) and clients can also get in touch if they want (via phone, or social media).
+          5. Bottom Menu: Customers can sign in to the newsletter and receive offers and news (about the shop or the local community) and clients can also get in touch if they want (via phone, or social media).
 The main point here is to establish a connection between the business and